Cohencidence accepts unsolicited screenplay submissions for potential development, provided they meet the following criteria.

-Cohencidence is now accepting outside screenplay submissions for potential development.
-Cohencidental productions will be shot on Arri 4K cameras in and around Las Vegas.
-Most will be in the $1M-10M range.
+Cohencidental productions will be shot on Arri 4K cameras with a professional level crew.
+Most will be in the $200k-5M range.
 Release on DVD/Blu-Ray, VOD & Internet are assured, but our goal is always to make theatrical quality films.
-Compensation for the right script can include an option payment, purchase, hiring and/or back-end participation, all TBD.
+Compensation for the right script can include an option payment, purchase and/or back-end participation, all TBD.

-1. Screenplays should be feature-length, preferably 85-100 pages.
-In general, we are looking for scripts and roles that would appeal to A-list stars.
+1. Screenplays should be feature-length, preferably 85-100 pages, and properly formatted.
+In general, we are looking for roles that would appeal to A-list stars.
 Union or non-union writers are welcome.

 2. We are open to most genres and cross-genre projects.
-We’re more interested in your characters, their arcs, and their impact on the worlds around them.
+We’re more interested in your writing style, your characters, their arcs, and their impact on the worlds around them.
 The darker, the better.
 We dig stories about people or ideas that can ultimately help society evolve.
 Our favorite genres include:

 - Character-driven sci-fi.
 We like space and we like the future.
 Bonus if it’s in limited locations, like “Moon” or “Below”